Ebony and Ivory: Screen depictions

 The song and video were spoofed in a 1982 Saturday Night Live sketch, with Eddie Murphy portraying Wonder and Joe Piscopo, as Frank Sinatra, assuming McCartney's role.
 In the sketch, Sinatra criticises the "ebony and ivory" metaphor for racial equality (which was deemed by many critics to be overly simplistic, to the point of being insulting) as being "too artsy for the public – capisce?"
 After a brief exchange, the duo perform the song with more direct, and offensive, lyrics ("You are black, and I am white / Life's an Eskimo Pie, let's take a bite!").

 The song and video were parodied in a commercial for the 2008 season of the USA Network show Psych.
 The South Park season 25 episode "The Big Fix" (2022) features a parody of the song called "Black Puppy, White Puppy".
 Dan Caffrey of The A.V.
 Club suggests that McCartney may have denied a request from producers Trey Parker and Matt Stone for the song's inclusion in the episode, thus necessitating the parody.

-An eponymous biopic about the making of the song was released by Drafthouse Films on 8 August 2025; Sky Elobar and Gil Gex respectively star as McCartney and Wonder.